YaoXinZhi/PheSeq/README.md

-# EMFAS
+# PheSeq
-**Evidence-augmented Generative Model with Fine-grained weAk Labels (EMFAS) Model for Gene-Disease Association Discovery**

-EMFAS is an abbreviation of "Evidence-augmented Generative Model with Fine-grained weAk Labels ".
-This is a Generative model with Bayesian framework.
-Please follow the below directions to run this model.
+**PheSeq, A Bayesian Deep Learning Model to Enhance and Interpret the Gene Disease Association Studies**

+In the midst of numerous genotype-phenotype association studies, the derived association findings frequently exhibit a lack of robustness and meaningful interpretations.
+In response to these challenges, we have introduced PheSeq, a Bayesian deep learning model.
+This model enhances and elucidates association studies by integrating and comprehending phenotype descriptions.

+The repository includes the complete algorithms and visualization code for PheSeq designed for three exemplary diseases: Alzheimer's Disease, Breast Cancer, and Lung Cancer.
+It also provides a flexible data interface and alternative gene network embeddings for users to seamlessly extend PheSeq to other data modalities and diseases.

 ## Environment Configuration
-EMFAS have been tested using python3.7 on Ubuntu 21.04 and uses the following main dependencies on a CPU and NVIDIA GeForce RTX 3090Ti GPU:
+PheSeq has undergone testing with Python 3.7 on Ubuntu 21.04 and relies on the following primary dependencies for execution on both CPU and NVIDIA GeForce RTX 3090Ti GPU:

     torch==1.7.1
     sympy==1.8.0
     scipy==1.1.2